-Hilary Farr and David Visentin’s Anger Is Real On ‘Love It or List It’
+Hilary Farr And David Visentin’s Anger Is Real On ‘Love It Or List It’

 — Star Tribune A&E (@entertain_mn) February 21, 2017

 Hilary is a designer who loves her work and she is a talented actress.

-In an Arizona Central interview, she said, “I believe in spending money to make your home the perfect sanctuary away from work and the stress of everyday life.
+“I believe in spending money to make your home the perfect sanctuary away from work and the stress of everyday life.
 Great kitchens are a must-have.
-A place to relax and cook for friends and family.”
+A place to relax and cook for friends and family,” she said in an Arizona Central interview.

-The one design that Hilary does not like is the ‘open concept.’
+The one design that Hilary does not like is the “open concept.”
 But she says she will do it at the request of the homeowners.

 The chemistry between Hilary Farr and David Visentin is what gives this show the edge and keeps viewers coming back for more.